Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Fixes accidental creation of points when using two-finger pan (#1059).

 * Animation Key editing for setting animations (#1072)

+* When selecting projects on the main screen, we no longer auto-launch one of them - oops (#1067),

+* Moving files over themselves on the file manager is a no-op, rather than corruption (#1081)

+* Moving files over others that might get overwritten now has a SwiftUI native dialog (#989)

 ### Foundational Work